UnlyEd/next-right-now/guides/ci-cd/index.md

 > GitHub Actions makes it easy to automate all your software workflows, now with world-class CI/CD.
 Build, test, and deploy your code right from GitHub.
 > Make code reviews, branch management, and issue triaging work the way you want. - [GitHub Actions](https://github.com/features/actions)

+## Triggers and Actions

+Every time a commit is pushed to the repository, or a branch is merged, **automated actions are triggered**.

+Those actions are managed through **Github Actions**.

+Next Right Now comes built-in with several GitHub Actions that are described in this section (see below "Table of contents").

+## About GitHub Secrets

+> GitHub Secrets must be added on Github settings "secrets" page
+>
+> E.g: [https://github.com/UnlyEd/next-right-now/settings/secrets](https://github.com/UnlyEd/next-right-now/settings/secrets) for NRN

+Secrets are a very common way to provide variables to GitHub Actions [securely](https://docs.github.com/en/free-pro-team@latest/actions/reference/encrypted-secrets).
+Secrets are encrypted and aren't printed in logs.

+The secret `GITHUB_TOKEN` is automatically provided by GitHub and you don't have to do anything to use it.
+You can simply use it from your workflow files (.yml).

+## Optional global GitHub secrets

+### Enabling GitHub Action debugging logs

+By adding the below GitHub Secret, all your GitHub Actions [will print more logs](https://docs.github.com/en/free-pro-team@latest/actions/managing-workflow-runs/enabling-debug-logging).
+This is very useful to understand what happens within the actions you're using.

+- `ACTIONS_STEP_DEBUG`: `true`

 ## Pricing

 GitHub Actions is completely **free for open source projects**.